 Premier among Karen’s qualities was her capacity to bring joy to others.
 Those who knew her attest that her warm smile and ability to listen and empathize lightened up difficult situations.
 The Thea Bowman AHANA and Intercultural Center and the entire AHANA community have lost one of its strongest champions: our friend Karen Campbell Severin.
 Though no longer with us, Karen’s legacy lives on through an annual book award that will be given in her name.
 (Dr. Donald Brown)

-Each fall and spring semester, the Karen Campbell Severin Book Award of $500 will be given to two undergraduate students who best exemplify Karen's legacy of giving unselfishly to the community.
+Each fall and spring semester, the Karen Campbell Severin Book Award helps students by providing them with assistance to obtain their textbooks.
+Please note this is not a cash award.
 Applications will be reviewed by a committee overseen by the Thea Bowman AHANA and Intercultural Center.

-In order to apply for the Book Award, students must demonstrate financial need and submit the following:
+In order to apply for the Book Award, students must have experience with community service, demonstrate financial need and submit the following:

-- Essay (2 to 3 pages, double-spaced): Applicants should highlight and articulate their experience in community service and volunteerism, e.g., their roles, responsibilities, challenges, successes, and rewards.
+- Applicants should highlight their experience in community service and volunteerism

 - Resume: Please include your updated resume.